kcat/alure/README.md

 Use `make install` to install Alure library in `C:\Program Files (x86)` for it to be available on your system.
-OOtherwise simply run `make` to build the library and each example you have the dependencies for.
+Otherwise simply run `make` to build the library and each example you have the dependencies for.
 Note if you use mingw (or mingw-w64, the name is the same for both) you may need to use  `mingw32-make.exe` instead of `make`, and make sure that file is located in your path.
 Note you may need to run `make install` as admin.